jina-ai/docs/chapters/remote/deploy-jinad-on-aws-with-terraform.md

 With this terraform module you can:

-- Customize the type and size of the root disk
-- Deploy multiple AWS EC2 instance
-- Execute extra command line
 - Install `jinad`
 - Manage `jinad` with `systemd`
+- Deploy `jinad` on multiple AWS EC2 instances
-- Add other python packages as required
+- Customize python packages installation as required
+- Customize the root disk of the instance
+- Customize the execution on the instance

 ## Concepts